Jayesh-Vadnere/Instagram_User_Analytics/README.md

 ## Investor Metrics
 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Inactive Users
-Task: Percentage of inactive users and their list of IDs
+Task: Determine the percentage of inactive users and provide their list of IDs.

 ```sql
 SELECT CONCAT(ROUND(COUNT(DISTINCT u.id) / (SELECT COUNT(id) FROM users) * 100, 2), "%") AS inactive_percentage,